-Wondering where to watch the Super Bowl at Walt Disney World?
-In this post, we cover the best places for the big game, from popular sports bars with huge screens to more obscure options that won’t have huge lines or ridiculous crowds.
+Wondering where to watch the Super Bowl LVIII at Walt Disney World?
+In this post, we cover the best places to see the Big Game on February 11, 2024.
+From Disney Springs sports bars with huge screens to more obscure resort options that won’t have huge lines or ridiculous crowds.

 After that, we ended up watching part of the game from Gurgling Suitcase Libations & Spirits at Disney’s Old Key West Resort.
-For those unfamiliar with Gurgling Suitcase, it’s a smallish bar in the pool area, and not the first (or thirty-first) place that would come to mind for many people when choosing where to watch the big game at Walt Disney World.
+For those unfamiliar with Gurgling Suitcase, it’s a smallish bar in the pool area, and not the first place that would come to mind for many people when choosing where to watch the Super Bowl at Walt Disney World.

-At Old Key West, and every other Disney Vacation Club Resort to our knowledge, you can also watch the Super Bowl in the Community Room.
+At every Disney Vacation Club Resort, you can also watch the Super Bowl in the Community Room.
 This tends to draw a modest crowd, with a large television broadcasting the game, plus food and beverages available for purchase.
 This is a great route for families, particularly if you don’t want or need the sports bar atmosphere.

 Along these same lines, many of the Deluxe Resorts have spaces like this.
 For example, the Solarium at Beach Club now has a large television, potentially making it a good option for the Super Bowl.
 We don’t have any experience with these resorts during the Super Bowl, so check with your hotel’s front desk to see what options, if any, they have (and report back in the comments!).